Material ropeway

-A material ropeway, ropeway conveyor (or aerial tramway in the US) is a subtype of gondola lift, from which containers for goods rather than passenger cars are suspended.
+A material ropeway, ropeway conveyor (or aerial tramway in the US) is a subtype of gondola lift or aerial tramway, from which containers for goods rather than passenger cars are suspended.

 Description

 Material ropeways are typically found around large mining concerns, and can be of considerable length.
 The COMILOG Cableway, which ran from Moanda in Gabon to Mbinda in the Republic of the Congo, was over 75 km in length.
 The Kristineberg-Boliden ropeway in Sweden had a length of 96 km.

 Conveyors can be powered by a wide variety of forms of energy, such as electricity, engines, or gravity (particularly in mountainous mining concerns, or where running water is available).
 Gravity-driven conveyors may qualify as zip-lines, as no electricity is used to operate them, instead relying on the weight of carts going down providing propulsion for empty carts going up.

 Double-rope (bi-cable) ropeways, have a stationary carrying rope and a separate hauling rope that controls their movement.
 Single-rope (mono-cable) ropeways use one carrying-hauling rope.